 [Alexander’s] happy blending of Herbert Spencer’s patient empiricism with the bolder systematic sweep of Bradley and the giant figures of German idealism was nowhere more fruitful than in his treatment of aesthetics.
 (Listowel 1939: 183)

-“The Historicity of Things” (1936) is one of Alexander’s latest papers.
-It is valuable in part because it gives a concise overview of Alexander’s spacetime metaphysics in Alexander’s own words.
-It is also valuable because it tackles an unusual theme: the relationship between history and nature.
+“The Historicity of Things” (1936) is one of Alexander’s last papers.
+One reason it is valuable is that it gives a concise overview of Alexander’s spacetime metaphysics in his own words.
+Another reason it is valuable is that it tackles an unusual theme: the relationship between history and nature.
 Alexander argues that while some of the contributions to philosophy from science are clear, it is less clear what philosophy can learn from history (Alexander 1936: 12).
 Alexander argues that, as time and motion belong to the most fundamental level of reality, all that exists is “historical”.
 As such, science begins with history:

 History can claim to be mistress of science, as much as mathematics, though in a different sense.
 They stand for the two vital elements in every science which cannot be separated, if they can be considered separately, the constructive process by which we discover by our thought the order inherent in things, and the raw material itself… It must be remembered, however, of course, that historical science is but one of the sciences which arise from the facts and happenings of the world.
 (Alexander 1936: 24)

 Alexander’s characterisation of history as having the whole world as its subject matter is interesting not least because it proved so controversial.
 Both R. G. Collingwood and Hilda Oakeley, two philosophers of history associated with British idealism, took strong issue with Alexander’s description; see Collingwood’s reprinted Principles of History (1938 [1999: 56]) and Oakeley’s “The World as Memory and as History” (1925–6).